camo-gatto/startup/readme.md

 go to prgrunt and  type `npm init`
 go to frontend and type `bower init`
 start server with `npm start`
-to install backend and frontend dependencies go to prgrunt and run: `npm setup`
+to install backend and frontend dependencies go to prgrunt and run: `npm run setup`